ruby-kittens/sandbox/README.md

 # sandbox
-A place for Ruby fun
+A place for Ruby fun.

+A list of Ruby exercise for our Ruby Kittens study group.